webrecorder/browsertrix/frontend/docs/docs/user-guide/qa-review.md

 # Review Crawl

-## Overview of Crawl
+## Overview of Crawl Quality
 In a QA analysis, Browsertrix collects data in two stages: first during the initial crawl, and then again during the replay.
 Rather than comparing the replay to the live site, we compare it to the data captured during the crawl.
+This ensures that the web archive that is to be downloaded, added to a collection, or shared provides a high quality replay.

 When reviewing the page, you will be able to analyze specific elements beginning with the Starting URL.

-You will be able to review the crawl by:
+You will be able to review the crawled pages by:

-- **Screenshots**: A static visual snapshot of a section of the captured page.
+- **Screenshots**: A static visual snapshot of a section of the captured page
 - **Text**: A full transcript of the text within the page
 - **Resources**: Web documents (i.e. HTML, stylesheets, fonts, etc.) that make up the page
-- **Pages**: A full list of the pages captured during the crawl with their Title and URL

 !!! note "Navigation Prevented in Replay within QA"
     To navigate through the captured website, use the Replay feature in the Crawling section.
 Links will not be clickable when using the Replay tab within the Analysis view.